rjsalamanca/ppl-tracker/README.md

    [X] Accepts Number
    [X] Breaks on first value not a number
 [] Ability to create a routine without sets
+[IP] INSERT ISSUE BUG
+   - Inserting of days are not in order.
+Rework of insertions need to be sequential according to the day.

 ************
 * STYLING: *